3 Common Post-Divorce Mistakes to Avoid

 Getting divorced is a difficult process for both spouses, as well as for any children that the couple might have.
 Even couples with the best intentions will face countless stressors throughout the divorce process, and while you may not know exactly what to expect or how to handle the pressure, it is important to be prepared.

 There are a few common mistakes that many people make following a divorce, and experts have identified recurring issues that they believe may delay or inhibit the recovery process.
-If you are considering a divorce, it may be helpful to understand the most common mistakes so you can try to avoid them.
+If you are considering a divorce, it may be helpful to understand the most common mistakes during divorce so you can try to avoid them.

 At the Law Office of Curtis R. Cowan, we specialize in family law matters like divorce, and we have helped many clients separate from their spouses without making critical mistakes.
 Mr. Cowan can alleviate a lot of the stresses associated with the legal side of divorce, allowing you to focus on your own emotional development.